Author Index

 M. Norton Wise

-M. Norton Wise is professor of history and codirector of the Center for Society and Genetics at the University of California at Los Angeles.
-He has recently edited Growing Explanations: Historical Perspectives on Recent Science (Duke, 2004) and coedited, with Angela N. H. Creager and Elizabeth Lunbeck, Science without Laws: Model Systems, Cases, Exemplary Narratives (Duke, 2007).
+M. Norton Wise is a professor of history and codirector of the Center for Society and Genetics at the University of California at Los Angeles.
+He has recently edited Growing Explanations: Historical Perspectives on Recent Science (2004) and coedited, with Angela N. H. Creager and Elizabeth Lunbeck, Science Without Laws: Model Systems, Cases, Exemplary Narratives (2007).

 Frederick Wiseman